vitaliihonta/zio-temporal/docs/src/main/mdoc/tutorial/worker-creation.md

 ZWorkerFactoryOptions.make
 ```

-Knowing the names of all the dependencies, just invoke `make` on the companion object to each and pass them all as a list of values to the `provideSome[]()` method like this:
+Knowing the names of all the dependencies, just invoke `make` on the companion object to each and pass them all as value arguments to the `provideSome[]()` method like this:

 ```scala
 program.provideSome[Scope](